adamskt/gac-recce/README.md

 # gac-recce
-A useful tool to get information about the Global Assembly Cache on multiple version of Windows.
+A useful tool to get information about the Global Assembly Cache on multiple versions of Windows.